ROOFS: RObust biOmarker Feature Selection: Results

-The second part of the benchmark was conducted on a semi-synthetic dataset to assess the ability of FS methods to discover true predictors.
-As detailed in Methods, a synthetic outcome variable was simulated with a simple linear model from 19 pre-selected features from the real PIONeeR dataset, and FS methods were applied to the original dataset combined with this simulated outcome.
-Their performance was measured using true positive rate (TPR), false positive rate (FPR), false discovery rate (FDR) and false omission rate (FOR).
+The second part of the benchmark was conducted on a semi-synthetic dataset to assess the ability of FS methods to discover informative predictors when a true model is known.
+As detailed in Implementation, a synthetic outcome variable was simulated with a linear model from 15 randomly chosen features from the real PIONeeR dataset, and FS methods were applied to the original dataset combined with this simulated outcome.
+Performance was assessed by measuring the true positive rate (TPR) and false positive rate (FPR) (Fig. \ref{fig3}C-D, Supplementary fig. S2C-D).

-Even though the outcome was generated with a simple linear model, no method achieved both high TPR and low FPR (Table \ref{tab:results}, fig. \ref{fig3}B).
-By construction, fixed-size methods exhibited an inverse relationship between TPR and FPR, as true discoveries constrained the number of false positives (fig. \ref{fig3}).
-In contrast, threshold-based methods displayed the opposite behavior: methods with higher TPR also had higher FPR.
-More relaxed methods (e.g., LASSO) showed higher TP and FP rates, whereas more stringent methods (e.g., Stable LASSO) produced smaller TP and FP rates.
-The same behavior was observed when FPs were represented as the false discovery rate (FDR), i.e., the proportion of FPs relative to the signature size (supplementary fig. \ref{sup_fig_1}).